franziska135/franziska135/README.md

 👋 Hi, I’m Franziska

-Currently coding at 42 Vienna, where I’ve been working on a variety of education projects in C, C++ and Bash, showcased here on GitHub.
+Currently coding at 42 Vienna, where I’ve been working on a variety of education projects in C, C++ and Bash, some of which are showcased here on GitHub.
 Passionate about problem-solving and striving to reach that flow state while coding.

 💡 Currently studying Typescript and Python for Data Science.